 If an employer cannot maintain their workforce because their operations have been affected by coronavirus (COVID-19), the employer can furlough employees and apply for a grant to cover a portion of their usual monthly wage costs.

-The Fifth Treasury Direction stresses it is integral to the purpose of CJRS that claims relate to those whose "employment activities have been adversely affected by the coronavirus and coronavirus disease or the measures taken to prevent or limit its further transmission".
+The Seventh Treasury Direction continues to state that the purpose of CJRS is to provide for payments to be made to employers on a claim made in respect of them incurring costs of employment in respect of employees who are within the scope of CJRS arising from the health, social and economic emergency in the United Kingdom resulting from coronavirus and coronavirus disease.
+It also stresses it is integral to the purpose of CJRS that claims relate to those whose "employment activities have been adversely affected by the coronavirus and coronavirus disease or the measures taken to prevent or limit its further transmission".

 By submitting a claim the person making the claim accepts that it is being made for the above purpose and it will be an abuse of the CJRS if submitted otherwise.